Strideradu/GroupK/README.md

 GroupK
 ====

-``GroupK`` is a overlap detection tool for DNA sequnces from PacBio.
+``GroupK`` is an overlap detection tool for DNA sequnces from PacBio.

 Dependecies
 ----------